Listening Across the Cosmic Time: Standard Sirens from Ground- and Space-Based Missions in the Next Decade: Methods

 The bright sirens expected from LVK observations are dominated by BNS mergers \cite{Fragione_2021}, with possibly a small contribution from NS-BH mergers \cite{Vitale:2018wlg}.
 BNS mergers can produce gamma-ray bursts, kilonovae, or other types of EM counterparts \cite{Totani_2013, Wang_2016, dokuchaev2017recurrentfastradiobursts, Yamasaki_2018, pan2023repeatingfastradiobursts, Most_2023}.
 However, both the intrinsic BNS merger rate and the joint BNS-EM detection rate remain highly uncertain \cite{Abbott_2020, Santoliquido_2021, LVK_pop2023, VedGShah_2024}.
 Additionally, a small number of golden dark sirens—well-localized events without EM counterpart—may contribute similarly to the bright siren sample.
 In this work, we assume a total of 50 bright sirens, with a few of them may be taken as the contributions from golden dark sirens, will be observed over the next decade \cite{LVK_pop2023, VedGShah_2024, colangeli2025brightfutureprospectscosmological}.

-We simulated 1000 1.4-1.4 M$_{\odot}$ BNS events detected by LIGO-Hanford, LIGO-Livingston, Virgo, and KAGRA with the sensitivities expected in the 5th observing run (O5, \texttt{ AplusDesignh.txt}, \texttt{avirgo\_O5high\_NEW.txt}, \texttt{kagra\_O5128Mpc.txt} in \cite{Abbott_2020}).
+From a catalog of 1000 1.4-1.4 M$_{\odot}$ BNS mergers simulated assuming the expected sensitivities of LIGO-Hanford, LIGO-Livingston, Virgo, and KAGRA in the 5th observing run (O5, \texttt{ AplusDesignh.txt}, \texttt{avirgo\_O5high\_NEW.txt}, \texttt{kagra\_O5128Mpc.txt} in \cite{Abbott_2020}), we randomly select 50 events.
 For each event, we construct the GW likelihood $\mathcal{L}(\vec{\mathcal{D}}^i_{GW}|D_{\rm L})$ following the method developed in \cite{ChenViewingAngle}, and assign a redshift $z$ assuming a fiducial cosmology with $H_0 = 67.74$ km/s/Mpc, $\Omega_m = 0.3075$, $\Omega_\Lambda = 0.6925$, and $\Omega_k=0.0$ \cite{Planck_2015}.
 We refer to the corresponding Hubble parameter as $H_{\rm inj}(z)$ hereafter.
 We assume the redshift is perfectly measured, a reasonable assumption when comparing to the $D_{\rm L}$ uncertainty in the local Universe.

-We then randomly draw 50 events from the simulated detections and use Eq.~\ref{eq:bright_likelihood} to infer the cosmological parameters.
-We repeat this procedure five times to reduce the impact of statistical fluctuations and report the mean results below.
+We repeat this procedure five times to reduce the impact of statistical fluctuations, using Eq.~\ref{eq:bright_likelihood} to infer cosmological parameters at each realization, and report the mean results below.